Category: Mythology and Religion

 • The Birth of Aquarius and Human Civilization

 Today people either look forward to the New Age or they fear it.
 Religious believers are probably the largest group of people who fear the age of Aquarius.
 They may not believe that an age has real influence on the world, but they fear New Age belief systems and alternative lifestyles.
+It’s important that we all understand the connection between the birth of Aquarius and human civilization.

 (more…)